 Exercise can help wipe out those sugar cravings and change the way you eat in general.
 You start to feel better and want healthier foods.
 Do what you like, such as walking, riding your bike, or swimming.
 Start out slow, and work toward at least 30 minutes at a time, 5 days a week.

 Some studies suggest artificial sweeteners may leave you craving more sugar.
 That could make it harder to control your weight.
 The problem is, some experts say, that artificial sweeteners don't help you break your taste for sweets.
 Pay attention to your body.
 Are sweeteners making you crave even more sugar?
 If so, look elsewhere for that sweet taste.

 Honey, brown sugar, and cane juice may sound healthy.
 But sugar is sugar.
 Whether it comes from bees or sugar cane, it can cause your blood sugar to rise.
 Honey and unrefined sugars are slightly higher in nutrients, but their calories still count.

 If you're like most people in the U.S., you eat 19 teaspoons or more of added sugar a day.
 That adds up to 285 calories, which health experts say is way too much.
 How much sugar should you be eating?
 According to the American heart Association, no more than 6 teaspoons daily for women.
-That's 100 calories.
+That's about 100 calories.
 Men should get a max of 9 teaspoons.
-That's 150 calories.
+That's about 150 calories.

 You don't always see the word "sugar" on a food label.
 It sometimes goes by another name, like these: